-Bill’s interests include photography, travel, going to the theater, art house films, and his dog Cindi.
+Bill’s interests included photography, travel, going to the theater, art house films, and his dog Cindi.

 Bridget Fogarty Gramme

-Prior to attending law school, Gramme served as an International Women’s Issues Officer at the U.S. Department of State and the President’s Interagency Council on Women where she coordinated the Vital Voices: Women in Democracy Initiative in Belfast, Northern Ireland, and Montevideo, Uruguay.
+Before attending law school, Bridget served as an International Women’s Issues Officer at the U.S. Department of State and the President’s Interagency Council on Women where she coordinated the Vital Voices: Women in Democracy Initiative in Belfast, Northern Ireland, and Montevideo, Uruguay.

 Our Artists-in-Residence are former William Male Foundation grant recipients who now assist us in the process of interviewing and selecting new grant recipients.

 Adria Sanchez-Chaidez is an artist, cosplayer, costumer, and student from San Diego.
 She has participated in the Her Universe Fashion Show at San Diego Comic-Con for three years.
 We are impressed by her style, and her commitment to providing access to the arts to underrepresented students.